takekan/ztree2python/README.md

 # ztree2python

-ztree2python imports a data file created by z-Tree into python as pandas dataframes.
+ztree2python imports a data file created by z-Tree (Fischbacher, 2007) into python as pandas dataframes.
 This function inputs the "filename" of a z-Tree data file, and it returns a dictionary, which contains the dataframes of the tables.
 The keys are the names of all tables, "globals", "subjects", and so on.
 The value associated with each key is a pandas dataframe for the table.